 Parivrtta Trikonasana (reversed triangle pose) without a block is a nightmare for me.
 My body screams that it doesn’t feel right.
 By using a block, I can get into the twist and feel the benefit of being in the posture.
 This is my variation of the pose.

-Approaching yoga with what I now call a “functional perspective”, listening to my body and using props, has worked wonders for me.
+Approaching yoga with what I now call a functional perspective, listening to my body and using props, has worked wonders for me.
 I get so much more out of my yoga practice now because I make the poses fit my body, not the other way around.
 This doesn’t mean that I don’t put effort in to progress.
-It means that I no longer approach it with ego but with awareness.
+It means that I no longer approach it with analytical thought but with awareness instead.
 My body flourishes because it’s being heard.

 Try for yourself.
 See if you can bring this approach into your yoga practice.
 Feel your way into a pose rather than think your way into what you believe it should look like, and find your yoga shape.